 - Total lifetime like/comment counts for each post type

-If you liked this mini-guide, stay tuned for the rest of the series!
+If you liked this mini-guide, check out the rest of the series!